top of page

 The tricky thing is that judgments of you often do have some legitimacy.
 Even if you were misunderstood, maybe you acted in a way conducive to misunderstanding.
 So you should try to avoid that in the future.
 Maybe you should refrain from acting rudely even in response to someone else's rudeness.
 Sometimes being an introvert can make you seem aloof or judgmental, so to counteract that you should make an extra effort to be friendly.
 On a non-moral level, to increase your popularity it's certainly a good idea to break out of your comfort zone and try to act as the people around you seem to value.
 Their overall judgments of you may be superficial or wrong, but it's advisable to make tweaks in your personality here and there.

-In general, I suppose the only rule of thumb is the cliché that you should be open to others' impressions and judgments but don't take them too seriously.
+In general, I suppose the only rule of thumb is the cliché that you should be open to others' impressions and judgments but not take them too seriously.
 Be smart about it.
 When it comes to your worth as a person, what matter most are principles, not others' judgments.
 The Golden Rule matters above all: be kind and compassionate, apply to yourself the standards you apply to others, be self-aware and self-critical.
 And other common intuitions: be courageous, tell the truth, be rational, etc. Value-judgments in and of themselves are virtually meaningless; they acquire legitimacy only insofar as they accord with principles that have cross-cultural resonance.

 What this means is that there's some truth to the cheap self-help wisdom after all.
 From childhood, we're taught that we should try to make an impact on others, we should want approval, want to be loved, achieve recognition and success; but these in fact are not the deepest values that should guide us.
 Ben Shapiro, the toxic conservative, has "made an impact" and is beloved by millions, as are many other toxic people, conservative or not.
 The better goal is that of Socrates and Plato: live according to reason and morality.
 Don't focus on being loved or popular, except as a side-effect of living rationally, morally, and humanely.
 It can't be said often enough that popularity, or having loads of friends or lovers, or being "recognized," means nothing, despite the status-fixations of the world we live in.
 Principles are what matter, not people's opinions of you.
 Don't get down on yourself for what others think of you, unless you think their (alleged) judgments might have some independent merit and are worth considering.
 Even then, treat them as an opportunity to grow rather than some sort of objective reflection of your worth.